by Italian Karsus

 Unfortunately, that one is heavily NDA'd.
 Sorry.
 There are a lot of matters Realmsian I'd love to talk about, but can't - -and, yes, that's one of them.
 Cool things, moonblades, so lots of writers, designers, DMs, and players want to play with them.

-A paraphrase to an unknown answer from an unknown time, referenced by the_silversword on July 04, 2010.
+A paraphrase to an unknown answer from an unknown time, referenced by the_silversword on July 04, 2010 at the now defunct Wizards of the Coast forums.
+You may find it here.

 Yes, gunpowder still doesnt work.
 I asked Ed about this on Loremaster, unfortunatly that site is underconstruction at the moment so I cant post Ed's quote, but the jist of his answer was that, yes technology still has problems functioning properly in the Realms, but ofcourse the Gondsmen have discovered some exceptions, of course Ed didnt elaborate on these exceptions, so really I guess its up to the DM on whether or not to have gunpowder or ray guns in their Realms.